7shi/dante-la-el/Inferno/MT/compare-en.md

 But why do you return to such trouble?
 </td></tr>
 <tr><td>Bard-1</td><td align="right">76</td><td>
-But why do you return to so much boredom?
+But you, why do you return to so much boredom?
 </td></tr>
 <tr><td>Bard-2</td><td align="right">76</td><td>
-But why do you return to such sorrow?
+But why do you return to so much pain?
 </td></tr>
 <tr><td>DeepL</td><td align="right">76</td><td>
 But why dost thou return to such boredom?